RileyNikiforuk/Promotions-Website.github.io/README.md

 # To Do List
 - [x] <del> Create a To Do List </del>
 - [ ] Add more items from the paper
+- [x] Think of a topic for my promotiona website (xbox)
+- [ ] Make an official design for my website

 ---